 - Tablet – Android, iOS & Windows (via the browser on Windows tablets)

 A native desktop app is not available yet though, but the web app is still very versatile.

 Asana has a free plan available.
+Actually, Asana has over 3.2 million free activated accounts.
 With this option, you have access to unlimited tasks, conversations and projects.
 You only have basic search, dashboards and a maximum of 15 team members.